vishnu-pc/Mini-Project/Readme.md

 3. nvm use 12.16.1
 4. npm install --global windows-build-tools (in Admin Powershell)
 ```
-* May have to use a workaround to install windows build tools
+May have to use a workaround to install windows build tools:
-first - npm install --global windows-build-tools@4.0.0
+* First - npm install --global windows-build-tools@4.0.0
-then - npm install --global windows-build-tools
+* Then - npm install --global windows-build-tools

 ## Install